 Despite ongoing education campaigns, vaccinations for adults remain low and are not on target to meet the Healthy People 2020 targets set by the CDC.
-To address this need in part, the National Alliance for Caregiving (the “Alliance”) is launching a pilot education campaign coinciding with National Family Caregiver Month (November 2016) on the importance of adult vaccinations for shingles, pneumonia, tetanus, and flu prevention.
+To address this need in part, the National Alliance for Caregiving (the “Alliance”) launched a pilot education campaign coinciding with National Family Caregiver Month (November 2016) on the importance of adult vaccinations for shingles, pneumonia, tetanus, and flu prevention.

-The Healthy Families #StickTogether program is a social media campaign for family caregivers of older adults.
+The Healthy Families #StickTogether program is a grassroots and social media campaign for family caregivers of older adults.
 Family caregiving coalitions in urban centers like San Diego and New York, and rural areas like Wisconsin and Arkansas, are working to educate family caregivers and their loved ones on the importance of adult immunizations.
 Caregivers and their family are encouraged to share photos online using #StickTogether.

 Here are some additional resources for you to review at your convenience.